Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

+\paragraph{Attack results} During the attack, we use the MSE as the distance function~$d$~(see Eq.~\ref{eq:autoenc}).
+In the process, we track the attacker's reconstruction error measured as:

+This is reported in Figure~\ref{fig:mse_rec} for the four datasets and four different splits of $\f$.
+In the experiments, different datasets required different numbers of setup iterations to reach adequate reconstructions.
+Low-entropy distributions \mb{like those in} \textit{MNIST} and \textit{Fashion-MNIST} can be accurately reconstructed within the first $10^{3}$ setup iterations. \new{On the other hand, natural images and complex distributions, like \textit{CelebA} and \textit{Omniglot}, tend to require more iterations ($3\cdot 10^{3}$ and $2\cdot 10^{3}$ respectively).
+It is important to note that clients depend entirely on the server and entrust it with the model's utility measure (validation error) during the training.
+The server, therefore, can directly control the stop-conditions (e.g., early-stopping) by providing suitable feedback to clients and dynamically requiring them to perform the number of training iterations needed to converge towards suitable reconstructions.}

+As the plots in Figure~\ref{fig:mse_rec} show, there is only a negligible difference in the reconstruction error achieved from attacks performed on the four different splits of~$\f$.
+In those experiments, the depth of the client's network seems to affect only the convergence speed of the setup phase with a limited impact on the final performance.

-As shown in Figure~\ref{fig:mse_rec}, this approach (referred to as \TT{\textit{+style}}) reduces the reconstruction error and further speeds up the setup phase of the attack.
-Figure~\ref{fig:rec_style} reports the results of this attack.
-Here, we report additionally results for the dataset Fashion-MNIST~\cite{fashionmnist}, CelebA~\cite{celeba} and Omniglot~\cite{omni}.
-We use the same setup presented previously; however, CelebA required more setup iterations (\ie $10^{5}$) to reach adequate reconstructions.
-The results on Fashion-MNIST and CelebA prove that the attack can easily scale to more articulate data distributions.
-More interestingly, the Omniglot dataset highlights the generalization capability of the feature-space hijacking attack.
-The Omniglot dataset is usually used as a benchmark for one-shot learning and comprises $1623$ different classes with a limited number of examples each.
-The attack's performance on this edge-case suggests that the proposed technique can reach a good generalization level over the data distribution of the private data.
-We will investigate this property more rigorously later in the section.
+Also, in the case of the deepest split (split $4$), the FSHA allows the attacker to achieve precise reconstructions.
+These can be observed in Figure~\ref{fig:rec_style}, where the attack provides very accurate reconstructions of the original private data for all the tested datasets.
+More interestingly, the \textit{Omniglot} dataset highlights the generalization capability of the feature-space hijacking attack.
+The \textit{Omniglot} dataset is \mb{often} used as a benchmark for one-shot learning and contains $1623$ different classes with a limited number of examples each.
+The attack's performance on this dataset suggests that the proposed technique can reach a good generalization level over private data \mb{distributions}.
+We will investigate this property more thoroughly in the next section.

-We emphasize that similar, tailored solutions can be implemented to improve the attack's effectiveness on different data domains \eg tabular data or text.
-Seeking a more general solution, one can use an additional adversarial loss function defined in the data-space induced from $\tfi$; that is, a discriminator trained to distinguish between $\tfi{\f(\xpr)}$ and $\tfi{\tf(\xpu)}$.
-However, the latter approach may not be optimal in the case of an unrepresentative $\xpu$.